ntunlp/Evaluation-of-ChatGPT/README.md

 ![polyquery_res](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/7.PNG)
 ![polyquery_res](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/8.PNG)

 - For text summarization, the ChatGPT cannot outperform the current SOTA models based on the ROGUE metric.
-However, our annotators prefer ChatGPT's generated summaries over the SOTA models.
+However, our annotators prefer ChatGPT's generated summaries over the SOTA models. .
+We find that our annotators prefer ChatGPT 78% times in CNN/DM and 92% times in XSUM.
 This suggests that we may need a new summarization metric to evaluate ChatGPT like instruction-tuned LLMs.

 ![summarization](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/9.PNG)